Yanissa X Q&A

 About Yanissa X

-Yanissa X is a portrait, concert and events photographer based in Montreal, Canada.
+Yanissa X is a portrait, concert and events photographer.
 Yanissa brings a warm human approach to capturing the beauty and uniqueness of the simplest moments.

 The models featured in Yanissa’s images are Anaïs Joly Damphousse (Image 1), Kayla Kasl Vision (image 2) and Kamissa (images 3 and 4).